The Maine Girls’ Academy CEEB CODE # 200825

 Standardized Testing – SAT, ACT, etc.:

 Standardized testing can be a confusing aspect of the college process.
 Tests have rigid registration deadlines and might require students to register as much as six weeks in advance.
-Registration and study materials are available both online and in the MGA Guidance Office.
+Registration and study materials are available both online and in the MGA College Counseling and Student Services Office.
 MGA maintains a list of test prep centers and tutors.

 Standardized Tests available:

 - PSAT/NMSQT: Typically given to sophomores and juniors in October, this test parallels the SAT and provides an excellent practice for an understanding of what is expected on the SAT.